-In terms of SEBI Circular No. CIR/CFD/POLICYCELL/11/2015, All potential investors shall participate in the Issue only through an Application Supported by Blocked Amount ("ASBA") process providing details about the bank account which will be blocked by the Self Certified Syndicate Banks ("SCSBs") for the same.
-For details in this regard, specific attention is invited to the chapter titled "Issue Procedure" beginning on page 493 of this Draft Prospectus.
-A copy will be delivered for registration to the Registrar of Companies as required under Section 26 of the Companies Act, 2013.
+In terms of SEBI Circular No. CIR/CFD/POLICYCELL/11/2015, all potential investors shall participate in the Issue only through an Application Supported by Blocked Amount ("ASBA") process providing details about the bank account which will be blocked by the Self Certified Syndicate Banks ("SCSBs").
+For details in this regard, specific attention is invited to the chapter titled "Issue Procedure" beginning on page 271 of this Prospectus.
+A copy has been delivered for registration to the Registrar of Companies as required under Section 26 of the Companies Act, 2013.

 THE ISSUE IS BEING MADE IN ACCORDANCE WITH CHAPTER XB OF THE SECURITIES AND EXCHANGE BOARD OF INDIA (ISSUE OF CAPITAL AND DISCLOSURE REQUIREMENTS) REGULATIONS, 2009, AS AMENDED FROM TIME TO TIME ("SEBI (ICDR) REGULATIONS").
-For further details please refer the section titled 'Issue Information' beginning on page 264 of this Draft Prospectus.
+For further details please refer the section titled 'Issue Information' beginning on page 264 of this Prospectus.